vbrusca/ZigMatrixUtils/guides/inverse_matrices_1.md

 # Inverse of Matrices

-To find the inverse of a matrix we need to reduce it to row eschelon form while tracking the matrix permutations on an identity matrix.
+To find the inverse of a matrix we need to reduce it to row eschelon form while tracking the matrix row manipulations on an identity matrix.
 This can all be handled with one call to the <b>rdcXmtx</b> function.
 <br>
 <br>
 Arguments 5 and 6 of the function call are a Boolean value, that indicates if an identity matrix has been provided, and the identity matrix for the given matrix being reduced.